 The project creates a significant new civic space and provides a welcome landscape respite from the busy highway and thoroughfare that flank the site.
 The architectural form of the new campus is inspired by the spirit of dance; the interplay between the gently curving buildings is thoughtfully choreographed to create a sense of flow and kinetic energy.
 Nearly half of the program is situated below grade, allowing for significant open space on the site; a collection of courtyards, curving paths, fountains and arcing tree rows flow to a central plaza.
 Open wells along the building perimeters feed daylight and fresh air into the underground areas, such as the rehearsal studios, dining, a gymnasium and support spaces.
 The project also folds several small historic buildings into the plan, as well as a mid-rise dormitory building along the western edge of the site.

 Key sustainable concepts include storm water collection, maximized natural drainage run-off to landscape areas, and water conservation including drought-tolerant planting, efficient irrigation systems, high efficiency plumbing systems.
 Natural ventilation, high-performance building skins, and cool roofs will help to reduce energy requirements.
 The main material, terra cota, was locally manufactured.
-The theater building will feature rooftop PV panels, and attain a 3-Star environmental rating, which is the highest possible in the Chinese system similar to LEED.
+The theater building features rooftop PV panels, and attained a 3-Star environmental rating, which is the highest possible in the Chinese system similar to LEED.